Why Change School Food?

 - Milk and dairy products are linked to increased prostate cancer risk due to the hormone-insulin-like growth factor (IGF-I), saturated fat, and animal-based protein.

-- Red and processed meat and eggs are associated with increased risk of prostate cancer.
+- Red and processed meat and eggs are associated with an increased risk of prostate cancer.

 Let’s practice what we teach:

 Schools are the place where children go to learn.
 When our kids board the school bus, leave from home, or are dropped off at school, we expect the school to act in the place of parents to protect our children.
 Learning how to eat and live healthfully are important life lessons that should be taught at school (because not all children learn this at home).
 It is important for the food in schools to be consistent with the nutrition lessons students learn about healthy eating that are evidence based.
 Unfortunately, due to industry influence students are also taught to eat foods (and beverages) that contribute to poor health.

 - Hungry Kids Need Healthy School Food.
 For students that depend on food at school to meet their needs for enough food, it’s especially important that the food be healthy.

 - For students that eat healthy at home, schools should not be undermining the parents’ efforts to feed their children healthfully.